albertvisser/scripts/readme.rst

 **pedit**

-    shortcut for starting up vi in a terminal using the 'Code Editor Shell' profile (100x54, green on black) at different positions of the screen dependent on a startup parameter, making it possible to edit programs side-by-side
+    shortcut for starting up vi(m) in a terminal using the 'Code Editor Shell' profile (100x54, green on black) at different positions of the screen dependent on a startup parameter, making it possible to edit programs side-by-side